raubana/TwitchJackboxBot/readme.txt

  - I used python 2.7.8 for this project.
  - This hasn't been tested on any other OS besides Windows.
  - This project uses Tkinter for it's GUI.
- - This project cannot remove people from the queue (yet).
+ - This project does not automatically remove players who've left the chat (yet).